This is based on opinion. Please don't list it on a work's trope example list.

 How about the Hell Wraths?
 Those pulsating bombs they carry that look like giant tumors, that horrible, tortured moaning, the fact that they could explode at any time....

-On the same tune, the "Faceball" that Jester summons in his boss fight can spit said bombs at you...and they look like overgrown, freshly pulled out hearts.
+On the same tune, the "Faceball" that Jester summons in his boss fight can spit said bombs at you...
+And they look like overgrown, freshly pulled out hearts.

 Jester in general.
 Anyone else get the subtext of his treatment of Lady during The Reveal?
 When she rushes to stop him, he grabs the Kalina Ann, flickers his tongue at her, and says "Don't be a bad girl, Mary, or you can expect a spanking from Daddy later!"
 Now, that wouldn't be so eerie if it weren't for the evil nature that lies behind all that goofiness.
 The overall vibe still seems very wrong somehow, considering he's her father.

-Many monsters, especially the Arachne (giant, deadly, half-spider-half-woman hybrid with loud screams) or the invisible octopus-like demons that will attack you only if you turn your back on them.
+Many monsters, especially the Arachne (giant, deadly, half-spider-half-woman hybrid with loud screams) or the Soul Eaters, invisible octopus-like demons that will attack you only if you turn your back on them.
 Also, Blob!Arkham is pretty freaky looking.

 Horse-lovers may find Geryon a bit terrifying, especially with those terrifying neighs he makes...

 Faults, horrible monsters that appear out of the ground with a terrible rattling sound.
 WallMasters, essentially, these things form on the ground beneath Dante to swallow him and take him to a strange semi-dimension to fight some monsters and waste time.
-They operate and look like worms with eyes all around its mouth and never stop coming, causing you to have to keep track of them as you fight other monsters, severaly reducing your combo chances.
+They operate and look like worms with eyes all around its mouth and never stop coming, causing you to have to keep track of them as you fight other monsters, severely reducing your combo chances.
 Their only saving grace?
 They only show up in one mission.